Shipping A Vehicle is Shipping A Vehicle, Right?

 Especially if you have a pickup truck with dual wheels in the rear, the width can be a factor in finding a hauler and getting the pricing for hauling your vehicle.
 The average trailer is built for the average-width vehicle – and even a little bit wider.
 But those large pickup trucks and wide SUVs, such as Hummers and some older full-sized SUVs, might not fit between the upper deck’s supports.
 These may require custom hauling that can drive the price up.

 The country’s bridges and roadways limit just how high a vehicle can be, so hauling tall vehicles can also impact how a vehicle is hauled and the cost.
 Traditional open-air trailers can stack two vehicles, one on the upper deck and one on the lower.
 The average SUV or pickup truck is around 6 feet tall, but some can be higher – raised trucks, vans, and more.
-To keep auto transporters from ending up on a “Fails” video, where we cringe as the top rack is crushed under a low bridge, many carriers will make an effort to stay on the safe side and leave tall vehicles for single-level carriers.
+To keep auto transporters from ending up on a “Fails” video, where we cringe as the top rack is crushed under a low bridge, many carriers will try to stay on the safe side and leave tall vehicles for single-level carriers.

 Auto Shipping Methods